Illustration of a confident woman in a black blazer with the text “How to Interpret Domain Authority Scores” – SEO Insights by IdeasToReach.

 Goal:

-Focus on building foundational SEO elements like basic backlinks, structured content, and a clean site architecture.
+Focus on building foundational SEO elements like creating high quality content, improving technical SEO, and avoiding spammy links early on.

 DA 21–40: Growing Sites